toroettg/SeriesMarker/doc/source/installdoc_source.rst

 ********************

-This section describes how SeriesMarker can be installed on various operating systems, by building it from its source code.
+This section describes how SeriesMarker can be installed on various operating systems, by building it from its source code, or by using Python's package manager.

 Obtaining the Source